openhab/org.openhab.binding.zwave/doc/ameta/hazw5se_0_0.md

 ### Parameter 15: Value of the BASIC SET

 Reverse value of BASIC SET when the magnet is triggered.
-0 –Send BASIC SET VALUE = 255 to nodes associated with group 2 when door/window is opened.
-Send BASIC SET VALUE = 0 to nodes associated with group 2 when door/window is closed.

-1 –Send BASIC SET VALUE = 0 to nodes associated with group 2 when door/window is opened.
-Send BASIC SET VALUE = 255 to nodes associated with group 2 when door/window is closed.
+<p&gt0 –Send BASIC SET VALUE = 255 to nodes associated with group 2 when door/window is opened.
+Send BASIC SET VALUE = 0 to nodes associated with group 2 when door/window is closed.</p&gt <p&gt1 –Send BASIC SET VALUE = 0 to nodes associated with group 2 when door/window is opened.
+Send BASIC SET VALUE = 255 to nodes associated with group 2 when door/window is closed.</p&gt
 The following option values may be configured -:

 | Value  | Description |